-2018 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals
+2019 Draft 2020 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals

 - a.
 Application Fee.
 Developers shall submit a nonrefundable fee of \$1,500 for Private Activity Bonds or \$2,500 for 501(c)(3) bonds, made payable to the Corporation, upon submission of the Application. - b.
 Inducement Fee.
 Developers shall pay a deposit of \$7,500, and an additional \$1,000 for each property for Developments involving more than one (1) site, to cover expenses related to public hearings and the application for PAB allocation to the Texas Bond Review Board, within five (5) business days of the date the Inducement Resolution is approved by the Corporation's Board.
 Additional reimbursements for expenses related to public hearings and application for private activity bonds may be requested by the Corporation. - c.
 Professional Fee Deposit.
 Following the issuance of a reservation for volume cap from the Bond Review Board, Developers shall make a deposit with the Corporation which will be credited against fees and expenses incurred by Bond Counsel, the Municipal Advisor and Issuer's Counsel in connection with the proposed financing.
 Such deposit shall be \$30,000, which represents a \$20,000 deposit for Bond Counsel fees, a \$5,000 deposit for Financial Advisor's fees, and a \$5,000 deposit for Issuer's Counsel fees.
 Two additional deposits, each equal to 20% of Bond Counsel Fee, based on the projected issuance amount, will be due, the first at the submission of the reservation application to the Texas Bond Review Board and the second upon approval of the final bond resolution by the Corporation's Board.
 All fees and expenses incurred by Bond Counsel, the Municipal Advisor and Issuer's Counsel in connection with the Developer's transaction will be deducted from such deposit whether or not the obligations are issued.
-If the accrued fees and expenses of Bond Counsel, the Municipal Advisor and/or Issuer's Counsel exceed the amount of such initial deposit, the Corporation may require the Developer to submit an additional deposit payment. - d.
+If the accrued fees and expenses of Bond Counsel, the Municipal Advisor and/or Issuer's Counsel exceed the amount of such initial deposit, the Corporation may require the Developer to submit an additional deposit payment.
+The balance of any Professional Fee Deposit remaining after a transaction has failed to close and has been withdrawn from consideration, less a processing fee of \$500.00, will be refunded to the Developer. - d.
 Corporation Expenses.
 Developers shall reimburse the Corporation for all costs and expenditures incurred by the Corporation that exceed the Corporation's application and inducement fees paid to the Corporation by the Developer during the review, issuance and closing of a Development.
-Such expenditures include but are not limited to (i) onsite visitation of multifamily residential developments to be financed (or the site[s] therefore), (ii) any reports deemed necessary or appropriate by the Corporation and not otherwise provided by the Developer, (iii) all costs and expenses (including travel and related expenses) of conducting public hearings and related meetings [described herein] and (iv) such other activities, inspections and investigations as are deemed necessary or appropriate by the Corporation in connection with its determination of the suitability of the proposed Development for financing assistance to be offered by the Corporation.
+Such expenditures include but are not limited to (i) on-site visitation of multifamily residential developments to be financed (or the site[s] therefore), (ii) any reports deemed necessary or appropriate by the Corporation and not otherwise provided by the Developer, (iii) all costs and expenses (including travel and related expenses) of conducting public hearings and related meetings [described herein] and (iv) such other activities, inspections and investigations as are deemed necessary or appropriate by the Corporation in connection with its determination of the suitability of the proposed Development for financing assistance to be offered by the Corporation.
+The Corporation will include any of the above expenditures in its closing fees estimate prior to the closing date.

-2018 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals
+2019 Draft 2020 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals